Vasco-Luz/open_stuff/README.md

 xschem: https://github.com/StefanSchippers/xschem install in this repository

-Open PDKS:  https://github.com/efabless/volare.git Define PDK root
+Open PDKS:  https://github.com/efabless/volare.git Define PDK_ROOT in bashrc for the instalaion location of the PDK

 ngspice: https://ngspice.sourceforge.io/ download and install the latest version,

-then copy the xschmerc file in the description to the: /usr/local/share/xschem use mine xschmerc file. not the one inside the PDK.
+then copy the xschemrc file in the description to the: /usr/local/share/xschem use mine xschmerc file only for gf180mcuC tecnology, for sky130 the xschemrc file wprk well. not the one inside the PDK. install xterm xterms "links" ngspice to xschem

 open the file with "xschem [filename]" and simulate